 While there are certainly bigger problems in the world than a broken nail, there’s no denying that suddenly chipping, cracking, splitting, or fully breaking your nail is nothing short of a disappointment—especially if you’ve been trying to grow them out.

-Unfortunately, no matter how much you try to avoid breaking a nail—from religiously applying strengthening serum (we’re obsessed with ISDIN Si-Nails Strengthening Treatment, $30) and learning how to correctly remove gel polish to avoiding excessive exposure to hot water, which can soften nails and lead to more cracks and snags—it’s rather unavoidable at least every once in a while.
+Unfortunately, no matter how much you try to avoid breaking a nail—from religiously applying strengthening serum and learning how to correctly remove gel polish to avoid excessive exposure to hot water, which might soften nails and lead to more cracks and snags—it’s unavoidable at least every once in a while.

-Thankfully, a broken nail doesn’t need to automatically ruin your manicure.
-After all, there seems to be one sure-fire way to fix a broken nail.
-According to nail experts Sarah Gibson Tuttle, Lauren Dunne, and Molly Romah, the best way to rehab a broken nail—if the goal is to salvage length—is to get crafty with a tea bag or paper towel.
-Fortunately for us, they're breaking down exactly how to fix a broken nail, ahead.
+Thankfully, a broken nail doesn’t need to ruin your manicure automatically.
+After all, there seems to be one surefire way to fix a damaged digit.
+According to nail experts Sarah Gibson Tuttle, Lauren Dunne, and Molly Romah, the best way to rehab a broken nail—if the goal is to salvage length—is to get crafty with a tea bag.

 Meet the Expert

 - Sarah Gibson Tuttle is the founder of Olive & June, a Los Angeles-based nail salon and product line.

 - Lauren Dunne is a nail expert and the co-founder of Washington, D.C.-based nail salon Varnish Lane.

 - Molly Romah is the lead nail technician at Chillhouse in New York City.